hil400k/dev-knowledges/dependency-injection.md

       deps.forEach((depKey) => {
         const dep = self.dependencies[depKey];
         args.push(dep && depKey!= '' ? dep : a.shift())
-      })
+        // shift sequentially returns not dependency arguments
+        // 'other-name' is not a dependency; it will be recognised as
+        // first params that doesn't have a dep, other in our case })

       func.apply(scope || {}, args);